deepfabric/elasticell-operator/README.md

 - __Safely scaling the Cell cluster__

-    Cell Operator empowers Cell store with horizontal scalability on the cloud.
+    Cell Operator empowers elasticell with horizontal scalability on the cloud.

+    Now cell's scalabily is under some constraints:

+        1. PD can't scale after cell cluster initialize.
+        2. Store can only scale out but scale in.
+        3. Proxy can scale out or scale in.

+- __Rolling upgrade the Cell cluster__

+    You can roll upgrade Pd/Proxy online.
+    You can upgrade Store when there is no IO through put.

 - __Kubernetes package manager support__